dallasjohnson/SwiftLog/README.md

 ```

 Because you have the `Log.swift` in your project it's easy to just add extra log types as needed or include extra logic to help filter by Log level or DEBUG flags etc.

+Included is a Playground with the `Log.swift` file so you can experiment yourself before including your customised version in your project.